cyberbotics/webots-doc/guide/tutorial-6-4-wheels-robot.md

 The set containing the [Solid](../reference/solid.md) node and all its derived nodes is called the *solid nodes*.
 A similar definition is applied for the [Device](../reference/device.md), [Robot](../reference/robot.md), [Joint](../reference/joint.md) and [Motor](../reference/motor.md) nodes.
-You can get more information about the node hierarchy in the `Reference Manual`.
+You can get more information about the node hierarchy in the [nodes chart diagram](../reference/node-chart.md).
 Note that the solid nodes and device nodes are close but don't match perfectly.

 > **Theory**: The main structure of a robot model is a tree of solid nodes linked together.